vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

    - How long does the whole value stream take and how does the team feel about it?

    {{< callout >}}
    Tip: These are example questions.
 Use whatever “lens data” that’s appropriate for your content to shape your picture of the problem.
 Care about handoffs?
 Capture them explicitly.
-Want to visualize system touchpoints?
-Add in [Service Blueprint](/practices/service-bluepring)-type details.
+Want to visualize system touch-points?
+Add in **Service Blueprint**-type details.
 In short, capture what matters.
    {{< /callout >}}

 1. Have the team take a step back to review the flow and adjust anything that feels incorrect.